Wondering how best to tackle the dark spots on your face? The first step is to understand exactly what you’re dealing with.

 Once you know the type of dark spots on your face, you can adapt your skincare regime to help lighten and remove them.

 Scientists at The Pond’s Institute created the Pond’s Flawless White range after 10 years of analysing more than 20,000 genes.
 This knowledge allowed them to identify one of the critical genes that affects skin darkening.
 Pond’s GenActiv™ formula is designed to adapt to your skin, fading dark spots and lightening skin from the inside, resulting in a radiant complexion in just seven days.
-To help treat the dark spots on your face, try Pond's Flawless White Day Cream; a powerful skin lightening solution with a light touch.
+To help treat the dark spots on your face, try Pond’s White Beauty Day Cream; a powerful skin lightening solution enriched with vitamin B3 to nourish your skin.